Champaign, Illinois: Research Park

 Champaign features a large technology and software industry mostly focusing on research and development of new technologies.
 The Research Park, located on campus land just south of the State Farm Center and run by the University of Illinois, is home to many companies, including Caterpillar, ADM, John Deere, AbbVie, Motorola Solutions, Brunswick, Capital One, Cargill, NVIDIA, Riverbed Technology, Abbott Laboratories, Yahoo! and the State Farm Research and Development Center.

-The technology incubator at Research Park, EnterpriseWorks, has launched 350+ startups since opening in 2014.
-Famous graduates of EnterpriseWorks include Agrible, which was sold to Nutrien in 2018 for $63 million.
-Another success story is Starfire, which graduated from EnterpriseWorks and moved into other space at the Research Park.
-In 2022, Starfire was growing so fast, it bought its own 190,000 SF building in the northwest side of Champaign.
+Research Park is also home to a technology incubator, EnterpriseWorks, that has launched over 350 startups since its opening in 2014.
+Famous graduates of EnterpriseWorks include Agrible, which was sold to Nutrien in 2018 for $63 million, and Starfire, which later moved to its own 190,000 sq ft building in the northwest side of Champaign.